And the countdown begins!

 Christmas and New year bring a great opportunity to reconnect with your audience on a personal note by creating engaging and thought-provocative social media posts.

-I know that it is a tough job to do for social media marketers.
+I know it is a tough job for social media marketers.

-Don’t worry about the engagement if your idea is out of the box, the audience will tend to fall for your product or service.
+Don’t worry about engagement if your idea is out of the box & posted at the right time using social media scheduler; the audience will tend to fall for your product or service.

-During Christmas, everyone out there is shopping which provides a golden opportunity for marketers to compete for eye-balls online.
+During Christmas, everyone is shopping, providing a golden opportunity for marketers to compete for eyeballs online.

 What is a social media campaign?

-A social media campaign is the execution of all the ideas you have planned.
+A social media campaign executes all the ideas you have planned.
 It helps to promote your products and services.

-Campaigns differ from everyday social media as much effort is put in to come out with a quirky and engaging advertisement idea.
+Campaigns differ from everyday social media as much effort is put into creating a quirky and engaging advertisement idea.